nicoleurs/Deployment/README.md

 ### API_predictions
 This feature is build so as to be deployed in a docker container inside a Heroku server, although it can also be run locally.

-*Note that the ml_model.ipynb contains all the EDA, preprocessing and training for the machine learning model used in the api.
-The preprocessing and the model are then safed to the model.pkl file which is then copied and used in the application*

 #### Run locally
 To run this locally I would still recomend building a docker container by going going into the directory and runing